simontran9/crawfish/README.md

 ## Credits

 Many thanks to the creators of the resources that I used.
+There are far too many resources that I used to list (since I scour through a tons of resources to find the "conventional" way of structuring my compiler, even down to the struct names...), but some notable ones include: